Abdouyami/Absenteeism-Prediction-/Readme.md

 12. **Absenteeism Time in Hours** ⏱️
     - The total time of absence, measured in hours.

-### 🔧 Data Preprocessing
-The raw dataset underwent preprocessing to address common data issues, such as:
-- ⚠️ Handling missing or inconsistent values.
-- 🛠 Standardizing data formats.
-- 🧹 Preparing the data for statistical analysis and machine learning.

 ## 🧠 Methodology
 1. **🔍 Exploratory Data Analysis (EDA):** Understand the data structure and identify key patterns.
 2. **🛠 Feature Engineering:** Select and transform relevant features to improve model performance.